 The Town receives revenue from a variety of different sources including local revenues, grants, and Stateshared revenues.
-In predicting revenues for the upcoming fiscal year, the Town uses a variety of trends, formulas, information sources, and tools; such prediction mechanisms including trend information assumptions are discussed under each individual revenue.
-One example of a predictive tool is the North Carolina League of Municipalities' (NCLM) annual revenue projections memorandum which provides municipalities guidance in making budget predictions regarding State revenue.34 This report is commonly relied on by municipalities.
+In predicting revenues for the upcoming fiscal year, the Town uses a variety of formulas, information sources, and tools.
+For example, the North Carolina League of Municipalities (NCLM) produces a well-researched report to provide municipalities guidance in making budget predictions regarding State revenue.34 This report is commonly relied on by North Carolina municipalities.

 Because local government revenues are largely tied to local and state economies, making future revenue predictions is a bit like making future predictions on the economy.
-Because it is impossible to predict what the economy will do with 100% certainty, it is important to note that revenue predictions are an inexact science.
-Additionally, Town Financial Policies indicate that the Finance Officer use conservative revenue estimates.
+Because it is impossible to predict what the economy will do, it is important to note that revenue predictions are an inexact science.
+Additionally, Town Financial Policies indicate that the Finance Officer conservative revenue estimates.
 As a result, this budget proposal takes a conservative approach to revenue projections.